FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 Earlier, we had to replicate the authentication server for each customer (Cloud App) just to customize the login theme and email templates.
 We also had to use separate servers on each due to the high resource requirements to start and operate.
 Scaling servers is far more complex and comes with a greater financial cost.

+**Dan:** Do your customers have the ability to customize the themes and email templates or is that something you take care of for them?

+**Ahmed:** That depends, in most cases, we do it ourselves for non-technical customers.
+We plan to extend our API services for those who have a technical background and the ability to use our platform tools (i.e. frontend developers).
+So that they can inject those themselves.

-> Literarily 40% of our expenses just gone [after adopting FusionAuth].
+> Literarily 40% of our expenses [are] just gone [after adopting FusionAuth].

 **Dan:** Why did you choose FusionAuth over the competition?